 The various types of graphics windows have different characteristics to fulfil their different functions, but they share a common way of doing things.
 Each window contains a number of controls including toolbar buttons, menu items, column selectors and others.
-In general any change that you make to any of the controls will cause the plot to be redrawn immediately to take account of the change.
+In general any change that you make to any of the controls will cause the plot to be redrawn to take account of that change.
+If this requires a read or re-read of the data, a progress bar at the bottom of the window may show this progressing - except for very large tables it is usually pretty fast.